jbytes1027/csce311-mapper/README.md

 # Mapper

-Mapper is program to concurrently execute map operations read from a file on a concurrent hash map.
+Mapper is a program to concurrently execute map operations read from a file on a concurrent hash map.
 It was written for an OS class assignment that tested implementing a bounded-buffer and a concurrent data structure using only concurrency primitives.

 ## Assignment